T

 activity

-Explore the bustling artisan market of Pisac, famous for its textiles and souvenirs.
-Afterwards, hike up to the impressive Inca ruins perched on a mountaintop, offering breathtaking views of the valley.
+Explore the vibrant traditional market in Pisac town (best on Tuesdays, Thursdays, or Sundays) for textiles, ceramics, and souvenirs.
+Afterwards, hike up to the impressive Inca ruins perched on the mountainside, featuring agricultural terraces and ceremonial sites.

 2. Midday